Latinisation of liturgy

+Armenian Apostolic patriarch wearing the roman Pallium.

 Background

 The origins of Latinisation trace back to the early consolidation of the Latin Church's influence in Western Europe during the Early Middle Ages.
 As Christianity spread, the Roman Rite became synonymous with Catholic identity.
 Non-Latin Christian communities, such as the Goths and Celts, encountered pressures to align their liturgical practices with those of the dominant Latin Church.

 During the Crusades (11th–13th centuries), encounters between Western and Eastern Christians introduced Latin customs to the Eastern liturgical sphere.
 Following the Union of Florence (1439) and the establishment of Eastern Catholic Churches in the wake of the Protestant Reformation, Latinisation intensified as Eastern Churches came into communion with Rome.
 These Churches were permitted to retain their liturgical traditions but were often compelled or encouraged to adopt Latin practices to emphasize their allegiance to the papacy.

-Notable Latinisations
+Notable examples

 Synod of Diamper

-The Portuguese colonial authorities and Jesuit missionaries convened the Synod of Diamper to bring the Saint Thomas Christians of India into the Latin Padroado system.
+The Portuguese colonial authorities and Jesuit missionaries convened the Synod of Diamper in 1599, to bring the Saint Thomas Christians of India into the Latin Padroado system.
 The synod prohibited East Syriac practices, replacing them with Latin customs, including changes in liturgical texts, vestments, and hierarchical structures.
 These actions eventually led to the Coonan Cross Oath in 1653, which split the community into factions.

 In 1934, a liturgical reform begun under Pope Pius XI to restore the oriental character of the Malabar rite, with a restored Qurbana being introduced in 1962.
 Since then, the eucharistic liturgy has undergone further reform and Malayalam has supplanted Syriac as the liturgical language.